batteries-included/batteries-included/static/src/content/technical_design/nix.md

 status log,`-L` will make this more verbose.

-Please note that if you're running zsh as your shell it probably won't like the hash caracter unescaped.
+Please note that if you're running zsh as your shell it probably won't like the hash character unescaped.
 In that case you can use quotes.

 ```bash
 nix build '.#bcli'